Himax (HIMX)

 6. Gross Margin & Pricing Power

 Himax’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
 As you can see below, it averaged a 30.5% gross margin over the last two years.
-That means Himax paid its suppliers a lot of money ($69.50 for every $100 in revenue) to run its business.
+Said differently, Himax had to pay a chunky $69.49 to its suppliers for every $100 in revenue.

-In Q3, Himax produced a 30.2% gross profit margin, in line with the same quarter last year.
+In Q4, Himax produced a 30.4% gross profit margin, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, Himax’s operating margin decreased by 22.9 percentage points over the last five years.
-This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Looking at the trend in its profitability, Himax’s operating margin decreased by 29.9 percentage points over the last five years.
 Himax’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q3, Himax’s breakeven margin was down 2.9 percentage points year on year.
+In Q4, Himax generated an operating margin profit margin of 3.4%, down 6.4 percentage points year on year.
 Since Himax’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share